zliu41/CIPs/CIP-plutus-modules/README.md

 It is `Module` values that would then be serialised to produce scripts for inclusion in transactions.

+### Plutus Ledger Language Versions

+Plutus ledger language version is what "Plutus V1", "Plutus V2", "Plutus V3" refer to.
+These are not distinct programming languages; the primary difference lies in the arguments the script receives from the ledger, and the value it returns[^1].
+Plutus V1, V2 and V3 can therefore be understood as type signatures, in the sense that they each represent a subset of UPLC programs with specific types.
+Any UPLC program that matches the expected argument and return types can be considered and used as a Plutus V1, V2 or V3 script.
+A new ledger era is the primary reason for introducing a new ledger language version, though technically there can be cases where a new ledger language version is necessary without a new ledger era.

+Currently each script on-chain is tagged with a specific ledger language version - V1, V2, V3 or native script - and this version tag is a component of the script hash.
+A logical approach, therefore, is to continue doing so for module scripts, and require that a validator script and all modules it references must use the same ledger language version; failure to do so leads to a phase-1 error.

+A different approach is to distinguish between validator scripts and module scripts by applying version tags only to validator scripts.
+Module scripts are untagged and can be linked to any validator script.
+This makes module scripts more reusable, which is advantageous because in most cases, a UPLC program has the same semantics regardless of the ledger language version.

+This is, however, not always the case because a few builtin functions have multiple semantic variants, and the variant used may differ depending on the ledger language version.
+Nonetheless, if a module script depends on a particular ledger language version to work correctly, this requirement can be communicated through alternative means, e.g., as a piece of metadata in a module script registry.

+Another drawback of untagged modules is that untagged modules will be a new concept that doesn't currently exist, and as a result, modules will not be usable in Plutus V1 through V3, and can only be used from Plutus V4 onwards.

+### Plutus Core Versions

+Plutus Core version is the usual sense of version pertaining to programming languages - in this instance the Plutus Core language.
+So far there have been two Plutus Core versions: 1.0.0 and 1.1.0.
+1.1.0 adds sums-of-products to the language by introducing two new AST node types: Case and Constr.
+See [CIP-85](https://cips.cardano.org/cip/CIP-0085) for more details.
+Each UPLC program is attached with a Plutus Core version (where as for ledger language versions, only _scripts_ that exist on-chain, i.e., in some UTXOs, are attached with ledger language versions).

+UPLC programs with different Plutus Core versions are incompatible and cannot be combined, and therefore, a validator script and all modules it references must share the same Plutus Core version; otherwise it is a phase-1 error.

 ## Rationale: how does this CIP achieve its goals?